flairNLP/flair/resources/docs/TUTORIAL_5_DOCUMENT_EMBEDDINGS.md

 print(sentence.embedding)
 ```

 This prints out the embedding of the document.
 Since the document embedding is derived from word embeddings, its dimensionality depends on the dimensionality of word embeddings you are using.
+For more details on these embeddings, check [here](/resources/docs/embeddings/DOCUMENT_POOL_EMBEDDINGS.md).

 One advantage of DocumentPoolEmbeddings is that they do not need to be trained, you can immediately use them to embed your documents.
+You can find more details on these embeddings [here]().

 ## Document RNN Embeddings